w3labkr/js-post-iframe/README.md

 # 🧩 PostIframe

 **PostIframe** is a lightweight JavaScript utility that simplifies working with iframes.
-Load dynamic content using `src` or `srcdoc`, communicate via `postMessage`, and update iframes on the fly — all with just a few lines of code.
+Load dynamic content using `src` or `srcdoc`, automatically send a `postMessage` to the iframe after it loads, and refresh iframe content on the fly — all with just a few lines of code.

 ---